Amalie Arena

 Check to see if the date and location are available for the type of event you are proposing.

-If your requested date and location are available, you will need to complete an application to be submitted within the specified timeline.
-Date and location will only be reserved once the complete application and $50 application fee are received.
-Applications are processed in the order of receipt.
+If your requested date and location are available, you will be sent an application to complete and submit within the specified timeline.
+You will also need to pay a non-refundable $50 application fee.
+Please note, applications are processed in the order of receipt.

 Resources